 If your office knows the different between 'Stairway to Heaven' and 'Highway to Hell' then rock must be the genre of choice on the office stereo.
 Rock and Pop listeners are well suited as both use music to regulate their mood, with rock listeners tending to associate songs with intense or emotional life experiences.
 Not all rock is the same though, if your office has more of an indie rock based playlist then there's a chance that the office is more creative and open to new experiences.

 HIP-HOP/R&B BASED OFFICE.

-If your team ‘Lets it Burn’ like Usher, or makes TLC proud by not chasing waterfalls; then your office is more likely to be a social team.
+If your team 'Lets it Burn' like Usher, or makes TLC proud by not chasing waterfalls; then your office is more likely to be a social team.
 Hip-Hop and R&B listeners are more likely to sing and dance and express their music out loud rather than keep it in their headphones.
-They might be a fan of Kanye West but according to a study* they share personality traits with him, one known as “blirtatiousness”.
-(This is when someone has a tendency to blurt out thoughts as soon as they’re formed)
+They might be a fan of Kanye West but according to a study* they share personality traits with him, one know as "blirtatiousness".
+(This is when someone has a tendency to blurt out thoughts as soon as they are formed.)

-*The Structure and Personality Correlations of Music Preference by Peter J. Rentfrow & Samuel D. Gosling
+*The Structure and Personality Correlations of Music Preference by Peter J. Rentfrow and Samuel D. Gosling

 FOLK, JAZZ AND BLUES BASED OFFICE.

 If Ray Charles, Bob Dylan and Louis Armstrong are some of the artists on your playlist they your office are definitely Folk, Jazz and Blues listeners.
 People who listen to these genres are often reflective, open minded and highly creative.
 They are different to Rock and Pop listeners as they are more likely to listen to music to exercise their brain rather than regulate their mood.